 Additions to Plan Net Position include employer and member contributions and net income from investment activities.
-Member contributions were approximately \$10.8 and \$10.6 million for the years ended June 30, 2020 and 2019, respectively, an annual increase of \$160,000 for fiscal year 2020 and an increase of \$700,000 for fiscal year 2019.
+Member contributions were approximately \$11.9 and \$10.8 million for the years ended June 30, 2021 and 2020, respectively, an annual increase of \$1.1 million for fiscal year 2021 and an increase of \$160,000 for fiscal year 2020.
 The member rate is 12.65% of eligible compensation, set by statute and made on a tax-deferred basis.
 The employer rate is set at 12.65% by statute.
 However, the City has committed to pay 14% of eligible payroll beginning in fiscal year 2021.
-Employer contributions were approximately \$11.5 million and \$10.2 million for the years ended June 30, 2020 and 2019.
-The variances between employer and member contributions include a one time \$1M contribution from the City of Charlotte and the remainder may be attributed to significant prior government and military service purchases made by members and contributions not made by members who have been placed on military deployment during the past years.
+Employer contributions were approximately \$12.8 million and \$11.5 million for the years ended June 30, 2021 and 2020.
+The variances between employer and member contributions may be attributed to the increase in employer contributions and significant prior government and military service purchases made by members and contributions not made by members who have been placed on military deployment during the past years.

-Net investment gains of approximately \$17 million during fiscal 2020 and \$23 million during fiscal 2019, resulted in returns of 3.58% and 4.61%, respectively as measured by Callan, LLC.
-The positive returns in investment income in 2020 were largely the result of U.S. Equity and U.S. Fixed Income market performance.
-The System performed below its composite benchmark on a relative basis by 28 basis points and performed above the Callan Public Fund Sponsor Database median return by 32 basis points.
-For the 5-year period ended June 30, 2020, the System returns were 6.28% compared to its composite benchmark returns of 6.45% and its actuarial assumed rate of return of 7.5%.
+Net investment gains of approximately \$135 million during fiscal 2021 and \$17 million during fiscal 2020, resulted in returns of 25.56.% and 3.58%, respectively as measured by Callan, LLC.
+The positive returns in investment income in 2021 were largely the result of both U.S. Equity and International Equity market performances.
+The System performed above its composite benchmark on a relative basis by 28 basis points and performed below the Callan Public Fund Sponsor Database median return by 22 basis points.
+For the 5-year period ended June 30, 2021, the System returns were 11.00% compared to its composite benchmark returns of 10.90% and its actuarial assumed rate of return of 7.25%.

 The most significant deduction from investment income is investment manager fees.
 The System's assets are managed 100% by external investment advisors hired by the Board of Trustees.
 Many of these managers are paid a fee based on the assets under management.
 Some of the active managers are paid a base fee plus the possibility of performance incentive.
 Some of the managers were generally compensated more than in prior years because of the effect of higher asset values during the year.
-Investment expenses for the years ended June 30, 2020 and 2019 were both approximately \$2.9 million.
+Investment expenses of approximately \$3 million for the year ended June 30, 2021 and were approximately \$2.9 million for the year ended June 30, 2020.